 Our lodge had just finished a funeral service for one of our members, and so I was already in a melancholy mood.
 I was driving through downtown Indianapolis, when I remembered one of those errands I had meant to accomplish for the last five or six years and never got around to it.
 I'm not a member of the Independent Order of Odd Fellows, but at one time in the U.S. the I.O.O.F. rivaled the Freemasons in membership.
 They are similar in their structure, their ceremonies and even their terminology.

-In 1908, they built an impressive 16-story building at the corner of Pennsylvania and Washington Streets.
+16-story building at the corner of Pennsylvania and Washington Streets.
 For a brief two years, it was the tallest building in the city.
 Apart from it being a lucrative corner for office space rental income, its principal feature was its large auditorium.
 But unlike most groups who built their auditoriums on the ground floor, the Indianapolis Odd Fellows turned their design upside down.
 Their large and ornate assembly hall was located on the appropriately numbered 13th floor, with three story-high windows that overlooked the city skyline.

 After the Depression, the Odd Fellows did not have the same kind of growth enjoyed by the Masons.
 They divested themselves of the building sometime in the 1960s or 70s, and among its tenants are the national offices of the Alpha Tau Omega fraternity.
 No outside evidence remains of the IOOF's former ownership, but I have long heard about that auditorium, tantalizingly up there on the 13th floor.
 So it was with a certain nervous eagerness I took the elevator up to the "Penthouse' floor of One North Pennsylvania on Friday, with the perhaps childish hope that remodelings and desecration by subsequent owners may have still preserved some of its former grandeur.
 Perhaps some developer with a little vision had saved the unique space.